Specials / The Mighty Mac

 By: Pete Sigmund

-Observing its 50th anniversary this year, the “Mighty Mac,” the strong, graceful, bridge, which spans the Straits of Mackinac in Michigan, is one of the nation’s greatest bridge-building achievements of the 20th century, uniquely conquering wind, waves and ice over its 5-mi.
+The “Mighty Mac,” the strong, graceful, bridge, which spans the Straits of Mackinac in Michigan, is one of the nation’s greatest bridge-building achievements of the 20th century, uniquely conquering wind, waves and ice over its 5-mi.
 (8 km) span.

 The Mackinac (pronounced mak-uh-naw) Bridge includes an 8,614-ft.-long (2,625.5 m) suspension bridge.
 This is the longest suspension bridge in the Western Hemisphere and the third longest in the world (after the 12,826-ft.
 [3,909.4 m] Akashi Kaikyo Bridge in Japan and the 8,921-ft.
 [2,719.1 m] Great Belt Bridge in Halsskov-Sprogoe, Denmark.)